On the complexity of $\mathbb H$-coloring for special oriented trees: Introduction

-In the paper \cite{feder_computational_1999}, Feder and Vardi also constructed, for every structure $\mathbb A$, a directed graph $\mathcal D(\mathbb A)$ such that $\mathrm{CSP}(\mathbb A)$ and $\mathrm{CSP}(\mathcal D(\mathbb A))$ are polynomial-time equivalent.
+In the paper \cite{feder_computational_1999}, Feder and Vardi also constructed, for every structure $\mathbb A$, a directed graph $\mathcal D'(\mathbb A)$ such that $\mathrm{CSP}(\mathbb A)$ and $\mathrm{CSP}(\mathcal D'(\mathbb A))$ are polynomial-time equivalent.
 Hence the CSP dichotomy conjecture is equivalent to its restriction to digraphs.
-A variant of this reduction (which is, in fact, logspace) is studied by the author, Deli{\' c}, Jackson and Niven in \cite{bulin_reduction_2013,bulin_finer_2014}, where we prove that most properties relevant to the CSP carry over from $\mathbb A$ to $\mathcal D(\mathbb A)$.
-As a consequence, the algebraic conjectures characterizing CSPs solvable in \textbf{P} \cite{bulatov_classifying_2005}, \textbf{NL} and \textbf{L} \cite{larose_universal_2009} are equivalent to their restrictions to digraphs.
+A streamlined variant of this reduction which we will denote by $\mathcal D(\mathbb A)$ (and which is, in fact, logspace) is studied by the author, Deli{\' c}, Jackson, and Niven in \cite{bulin_reduction_2013,bulin_finer_2015}, where we prove that most properties relevant to the CSP carry over from $\mathbb A$ to $\mathcal D(\mathbb A)$.
+As a consequence, the algebraic conjectures characterizing CSPs solvable in \textbf{P} \cite{bulatov_classifying_2005}, \textbf{NL}, and \textbf{L} \cite{larose_universal_2009} are equivalent to their restrictions to digraphs.
 The digraphs $\mathcal D(\mathbb A)$ are, in fact, \emph{special balanced digraphs} in the terminology of this paper, a generalization of special triads, special polyads and special trees discussed below.

-Using the algebraic approach, Barto, Kozik and Niven confirmed the conjecture of Bang-Jensen and Hell and proved dichotomy for \emph{smooth digraphs} (i.e., digraphs with no sources and no sinks) \cite{barto_csp_2008}.
-The dichotomy was also established for a number of other classes of digraphs, e.g. oriented paths (which are all tractable) \cite{gutjahr_polynomial_1992} or oriented cycles \cite{feder_classification_2001}.
+Using the algebraic approach, Barto, Kozik, and Niven confirmed the conjecture of Bang-Jensen and Hell and proved dichotomy for \emph{smooth digraphs} \cite{barto_csp_2008} (i.e., digraphs with no sources and no sinks).
+The dichotomy was also established for a number of other classes of digraphs, e.g. oriented paths \cite{gutjahr_polynomial_1992} (which are all tractable) or oriented cycles \cite{feder_classification_2001}.
+See \cite{larose_algebra_2017} for a recent survey.

-This paper is concerned with $\mathbb H$-coloring for oriented trees.
+This paper is concerned with the $\mathbb H$-coloring problem for oriented trees.
 In the class of all digraphs, oriented trees are in some sense very far from smooth digraphs, and the algebraic tools seem to be not yet developed enough to deal with them.
 Hence oriented trees serve as a good field-test for new methods.